JaiBee365/ProfileProjects/README.md

-WordPress Setup Script for Amazon Linux EC2This Bash script automates the setup of WordPress on an Amazon Linux EC2 instance.
+WordPress Setup Script for Amazon Linux EC2
+This Bash script automates the setup of WordPress on an Amazon Linux EC2 instance.
 When executed:
     It updates the installed packages using yum.
     Downloads the latest version of WordPress.
     Enables PHP 8.2 and installs necessary packages including Apache, PHP, MariaDB, and phpMyAdmin.